spleshka/drupal-reactjs-docker/README.md

 It's **IMPORTANT** to stop Docker containers using `docker-compose stop`.

-Of course there's a possibility to shut the Docker containers down using `docker-compose down`, but the it will drop Drupal database.
+Of course there's a possibility to shut the Docker containers down using `docker-compose down`, but it will drop Drupal database.
 You can read a little bit more about it [here](https://github.com/wodby/docker4drupal/blob/master/CHANGELOG.md#action-required-before-upgrading).

 ## CLI to work with ReactJS application